RivenSkaye/porkcron/README.md

 ./standalone/install.sh
 ```

+> [!WARNING]
+> If you are using BusyBox cron or another "embedded" cron implementation, it might not read `/etc/cron.d` by default.
+In this case
+> you will have to adjust the install script, symlink the directory, or add the proper entries to your flavor of cron yourself.
+>
+> You can find an example approach to doing this in [The Dockerfile][10] which uses the Python overlay on the Alpine image.

 It ensures the install script is executable if git didn't preserve the executable bit, before running it.
 It will install a wrapper
 script in `/usr/local/bin` that reads the .env file and put corresponding entries in `/etc/cron.d`.
 If you prepared a .env file in
 advance, it will trigger the first run immediately.
 Otherwise it'll tell you where to put the file so you can run it later.